Select a donation amount and frequency.

 Our goal is to not only provide food, water, shelter, medical care, education and other material needs, but also to transform families and, ultimately, entire communities.
 With your support, we can change lives in a miraculous way.

 This water project will do more than quench physical thirst.
 It will also address community needs by providing training in sanitation and hygiene.
 Most important, it will be an answer to prayers.
 A community water system is a tangible expression of God’s love for the poor and fosters peace as Catholic villagers and those of other denominations come together to share from the same well.

-2,057 adults and 3,085 children will be impacted by constructing 15 hand-pump wells — one for each village — and will include troughs for animals and basins for washing clothes.
-Villagers will also be trained to construct pit latrines, dish drying racks, rubbish pits and hand-washing stations to reduce sanitation-related diseases.
+The construction of 50 drilled wells and five hand-dug protected wells will bless 38,115 lives.
+Benefiting families will also be trained to construct pit latrines, dish drying racks, rubbish pits and hand-washing stations to reduce sanitation-related diseases.

-With a heavy bucket of murky water perched on her head, Dorothy Lungu slowly makes her way home from the local water source.
-The journey is challenging, but Dorothy must make this backbreaking trek if her family is to have any water.
+With a heavy bucket of murky water, Nalyvness Phiri slowly makes her way home from the local water source.
+The journey is challenging, but Nalyvness must make this exhausting trek if she is to have any water.